 Alcohol, like any other drug, can be harmful.
-In fact, alcohol is the most widely used psychoactive drug in Australia1 and one of the most harmful: alcohol causes more chronic diseases and is linked to more deaths than many illicit drugs.1,2
+In fact, alcohol is the most widely used psychoactive drug in Australia1 and one of the most harmful.
+Alcohol causes more chronic diseases and is linked to more deaths than any illicit drug.1,2

 Manage your alcohol consumption

-While there is no safe level of drinking, the National Health and Medical Research Council (NHMRC) recommends that:
+While there is no healthy level of drinking, the National Health and Medical Research Council (NHMRC) recommends that if you do drink:

-- Orde smaller serves of beer, cider and spirits; rather than pints or double serves
+- Order smaller serves of beer, cider and spirits, rather than pints or double serves.

-- Don’t allow others to top up your glass if you’re sharing a bottle of wine as you may lose track of how many drinks you’ve consumed
+- Don’t let others top up your glass if you’re sharing a bottle of wine as you may lose track of how many drinks you’ve had.

-- Avoid high-alcohol content beverages, such as stronger beers or wines, and spirits
+- Avoid high-alcohol content beverages, such as cocktails or spirits.

 Avoid combining alcohol with other drugs, including pharmaceutical and illicit drugs